Skip to Main Content

 Single Instance (Cluster) Computing Specifications

-For larger-scale cluster requirements, please Obtaining Services▸ to apply for higher specifications.
+For larger scale cluster requests, please apply for higher specifications▸.

 Maximum Number of Topics per Instance

-Determined by the computing specifications of the created instance.
-For details, refer to the specification limits Billing Instructions for BYOC▸.
+Determined by the compute specification used to create the instance; refer to the specific specification limits at Billing Instructions for BYOC▸.

 For security and stability, it is recommended to split different business processes across different instances to avoid concentrating all operations in a single instance.